holochain/docs-pages/src/index.md

 title: Get Started - Holochain Docs

-# Get Started with Holochain
+# Holochain has released Beta 0.1.0 and is ready for developers!

-Welcome to the Holochain Developer Documentation!
-We hope to guide you along your journey so that you gain a better understanding of Holochain, and are able to build your first distributed application.
+Welcome to the Holochain Developer Portal!
+We invite you to install Holochain and begin building your own distributed application.
+Feedback is always welcome!

 ### Start your Holochain journey